hbc/knowledgebase/scrnaseq/Single-Cell-conda.md

 - It may ask you to install github token - too many packages loaded from github.
 I generated token on my laptop and placed it in ~/.Renviron
 - BiocManager::install("slingshot") - I failed to install it due to gsl issues.
+- when running a batch job, use source activate r/ source deactivate